 Modern job seekers are discerning.
 They do their research, read company review sites like Glassdoor, and watch what companies are doing on social media.
 This means companies must take special care to portray a positive image to candidates through job postings, social media, and recruitment videos.

 This image awareness is known as employer branding.
 Just as companies have brands to help set their products and services apart from the competition, employer branding can attract potential employees.

 What Is Employer Branding?

 Employer branding is the practice of using content to promote your company as an optimal place to work.
-Just like marketing, recruiting and HR teams are using content to engage with employees and candidates in new and innovative ways.
+Recruiting and HR teams use content to engage with employees and candidates.

-Video can play a big role.
-Studies show that job posts get 36 percent more applications if they’re accompanied by a recruiting video.
-When accompanied by strong visuals and captions, they can also be a way to make the job search more accessible to audiences.
+Recruitment videos can play a big role in improving the candidate experience.
+Studies show that job posts get 36 percent more applications if they’re accompanied by a video.
+With clear messaging and captions, videos can make your organization more attractive to potential employees.

 According to CareerBuilder, more than half of all job candidates want to know what to expect from the interview process before they even apply to a position.
-By clearly mapping out expectations, candidates will feel more comfortable, and ultimately, more prepared to meet your needs.
-These videos can easily be added to follow-up or scheduling emails to help get your candidates excited about their interview opportunity.
+When expectations are clear, candidates will feel more prepared, which leads to better interviews that really give you a sense of who the candidate is.

 - How long the interview process takes

 - A basic outline of what to expect during the interview